 Though the data currently suggests a weak connection, there’s a possibility that dairy may also wreak havoc on your skin.
 According to the American Academy of Dermatology, three recent studies have found positive associations between milk consumption (skim, in particular) and adolescent acne.
 “We suspect that the hormones and growth factors present in milk have a role in the acne connection,” suggests Levin.

 To encourage healthy skin from the inside out, make sure you load up on all of the good stuff.
 “A healthy diet promotes healthy skin,” says Levin.
-“Fruits, vegetables, whole grains, and lean protein get broken down into vitamins, minerals, and amino acids—like collagen and elastin—that your body uses to build and support skin structure and function.”
+“Fruits, vegetables, whole grains, and lean protein get broken down into vitamins, minerals, and amino acids that your body uses to build and support skin structure and function.”